This course is available for students in the BA Urban Studies programme and to a limited amount of external students.

-1) Students will be able to identify the major sustainability challenges of the urban environment
+1) Students will be able to identify major sustainability challenges of the urban environment

-2) Students will be able to identify the major solutions to the sustainability challenges of the urban environment
+2) Students will be able to identify solutions to sustainability challenges of the urban environment

-3) Students will be able to analyse the societal impacts of novel technological solutions in the urban context
+3) Students will be able to analyse the societal impacts of novel technologies and environmental solutions in the urban context

-4) Students will be able to discuss the physical implications of the introduction of novel technological solutions in the urban context
+4) Students will be able to discuss the physical implications of the introduction of novel technologies and environmental solutions in the urban context

 5) Students will acquire a broad psychological perspective of what inhabitants of cities experience regarding sustainability issues, and will become familiar with intervention programs that address sustainability issues.

 6) Students will be able to discuss technological innovations from the perspective of the values, assumptions and paradigms that drive these solutions.

 7) Students will be able to discuss the role of the city as a breeding ground for bottom-up initiatives to solve sustainability problems.